ericsonga/APCSAReview/_sources/Tests/test2nt.rst

    :answer_d: [4, 6, 8, 12, 13, 29, 7]
    :answer_e: [4, 6, 7, 8, 12, 13, 29]
    :correct: d
-   :feedback_a: This is what would happen with two passes of selection sort.
-Remember that selection sort only swaps two elements at a time, while insertion sort places elements into a pre-sorted array.
+   :feedback_a: This is what would happen with two iterations of selection sort.
+Remember that selection sort only swaps two elements at a time, while insertion sort places elements in order in the sorted part of the array.
    :feedback_b: This is what would happen if selection sort was used instead of insertion sort.
-Remember that selection sort only swaps two elements at a time, while insertion sort places elements into a pre-sorted array.
+Remember that selection sort only swaps two elements at a time, while insertion sort places elements in order in the sorted part of the array.
-   :feedback_c: This is what the array looks like after the second element is switched.
-Use insertion sort one more time.
+   :feedback_c: This is what the array looks like after the second iteration.
+Do one more iteration.
    :feedback_d: Using insertion sort, we start at the first index and sort the first two values to create a sorted array at the left side of the array.
 We repeat this step for the second index, creating a sorted array of three elements, and again for the third index, creating a sorted array of four elements.
    :feedback_e: This is the final sorted array.
-Instead of three passes, you must make seven passes to reach this step.
+Instead of three passes, it takes seven iterations to reach this state.

    Consider an array of integers that contains ``[12, 8, 4, 6, 13, 29, 7]``.
-If the array is sorted from smallest to largest using an insertion sort method, what will be the order of the array after the third pass of the sorting method?
+If the array is sorted from smallest to largest using an insertion sort method, what will be the order of the array after the third iteration of the sorting method?

 .. mchoice:: qtnt2_16
    :answer_a: Vroom vroom!
 Let's go!
    :answer_b: Vroom vroom!
    :answer_c: Let's go!
    :answer_d: Let's go!
 Vroom vroom!
    :answer_e: This would result in a compile-time error.
    :correct: a
    :feedback_a: The method drive has been overwritten in the Minivan class.
 Since obj is of type Minivan, the compiler will use the overwritten method.
-The overwritten method uses super() to call to the method of the parent class, so "Vroom vroom!" is printed.
-Then, the overwritten method prints out "Let's go!".
+The overwritten method uses super() to call to the method of the parent class, so "Vroom vroom! " is printed.
+Then, the overwritten method prints out "Let's go! ".
    :feedback_b: Although the overwritten method has a call to the method in the parent class, there is another line of code that must be printed.
 The drive method has been overwritten for the Minivan class.
    :feedback_c: This would be the case if the overwritten method did not make a call to the class in the parent class.
-Because the method has a call to the parent class before it does anything else, "Vroom vroom!" is printed.
+Because the method has a call to the parent class before it does anything else, "Vroom vroom! " is printed.
-   :feedback_d: This would be the case if the parent method had been called after "Let's go!" had been printed.
+   :feedback_d: This would be the case if the parent method had been called after "Let's go! " had been printed.
    :feedback_e: This code correctly compiles, so there are no errors present.
 The Minivan class can make a call to a method in the Car class using super, because the Minivan class extends the Car class.